spotDL/spotify-downloader/README.md

 $ pip3 install spotdl
 ```

-but be sure to check out the [Installation](https://github.com/ritiek/spotify-downloader/wiki/Installation) wiki
+but be sure to check out the [Installation](https://spotdl.readthedocs.io/en/latest/installation.html) docs
-page for detailed OS-specific instructions to get it and other dependencies it relies on working on your system.
+for detailed OS-specific instructions to get it and other dependencies it relies on working on your system.

 ## Usage